yogendrasharma96/pitara_ui/README.md

 ## Featues to develop

 # Admin Page
-Font Awesome/HeroIcons by tailwind(First used this else font awesome) Responsive to all screen
+Responsive to all screen
-Hamburger
-remove product from redux
+when delete a product remove image from s3